ImperviousPanda/serverless-notes-application/README.md

 ## Use Cases

 - As a user I can create a note
-- As a user I can see my notes on a web application
+- As a user I can see my notes in a web application
 - As a user I can edit my notes in the web application
 - As a user I can log into my web application so that my notes are private

+### Stretch Use Cases

+- Notes saved are different depending on the user signing in

 ## Architecture